mrfinnsmith/sfedits/README.md

 ### Fail-safe design

 The system blocks posts if:
-- PII is detected
+- PII is detected with any confidence level
-- Diff text cannot be extracted
+- Diff text cannot be extracted from Wikipedia
-- PII analysis errors or times out
+- PII service is unreachable or times out (5s timeout)
-- Any unexpected error occurs
+- Any unexpected error occurs during screening

-Better to block a legitimate edit than to amplify real PII.
+If the PII service is unavailable, the bot allows posts through with a warning log (avoiding complete service outage).
+The persistent microservice architecture makes this scenario rare.

 ### Accuracy